aershov24/MLSC_Candidates_Test/Logistic_Regression_khurshudyan@ice.csic.es_TEST.md

 **Answer:**

 One of the nice properties of logistic regression is that the sigmoid function outputs the conditional probabilities of the prediction, the class probabilities.
 How does it work?
-Let's start with the so-called "odds ratio" \frac{p}{1 - p}, which describes the ratio between the probability that a certain, positive, event occurs and the probability that it doesn't occur -- where positive refers to the "event that we want to predict", i.e., p(y=1 | x).
+Let's start with the so-called "odds ratio" $\frac{p}{1 - p}$, which describes the ratio between the probability that a certain, positive, event occurs and the probability that it doesn't occur - where positive refers to the "event that we want to predict", i.e., $p(y=1|x)$.